 Types of Wasabi

 Hon-wasabi is further divided into the two major categories of Sawa-wasabi and Hatake-wasabi.
 The name of these categories is derived from how each type is cultivated, but there is no difference in the botany of the two.
 “Sawa-wasabi” is also known as “Mizu-wasabi” (water wasabi) and it is cultivated in clean, flowing water full of nutrients at a constant temperature.
-This is mainly cultivated as seasoning for dishes like sushi and soba.
+This is mainly cultivated as a seasoning for dishes like sushi and soba.

 On the other hand, “Seiyo-wasabi” refers to the horseradish cultivated in Europe, which is called “wasabi daikon” or “yama-wasabi” (mountain wasabi) in Japan.
 It’s the same perennial herb of the Brassicaceae family, but hon-wasabi is of the Eutrema genus and Seiyo-wasabi is part of the Armoracia genus.
 The color, shape and flavor are different, so they are similar but different.

-Many powder and mixed wasabi products use this horseradish as the raw ingredient, but there are also other ingredients besides the stock root of hon-wasabi used to create the aroma and color of wasabi.
+Many powder and mixed wasabi products (Fake wasabi) use this horseradish as the raw ingredient, but there are also other ingredients besides the stock root of hon-wasabi used to create the aroma and color of wasabi.
 When the package states “Made from hon-wasabi,” this means that 50% or more of the contents are wasabi and when it says, “includes wasabi,” that means that less than 50% of the contents are wasabi.